About U.S. Virgin Islands

 This section contains information about the people, history and environment of the U.S. Virgin Islands.
 It is provided in hope that it will help you better identify and appreciate some of the islands’ historical, natural and cultural resources.

-The USVI is located in the Caribbean, approximately 1,100 miles from Miami, Florida.
-It consists of 4 larger islands; St. Croix, St. Thomas, St. John and Water Island.
+The United States Virgin Islands are located in the Caribbean, approximately 1,100 miles from Miami, Florida.
+It consists of 4 islands; St. Croix, St. Thomas, St. John, and Water Island.
 For 150 years the islands were maintained as colonies of Denmark and other European entities.
 During that time sugar plantations and a free port of trade drove the islands’ economy.
 The islands were purchased by the United States in 1917.
 In the mid-1900s the USVI began to develop a tourism trade and today it is the islands’ primary industry.

 Some features of USVI culture are maintained on a wide basis such as steel pan bands which are available through schools and community groups.
 Other aspects such as traditional dress, dance and music are maintained by smaller groups that work to keep these important traditions alive.

 Events and holidays are an excellent reflection of the Caribbean-American culture.
 There are local holidays and all American holidays are recognized.
 Events include Carnival, Chili Cook-Offs, Fishing Tournaments, Caribbean Food Fairs, and Concerts featuring Calypso, Reggae, Blues, Jazz, and Classical.